xpack-dev-tools/openocd-xpack/README.md

 ## Project documentation

-For information on how to install and use this project, please refer to the [project web site](https://xpack-dev-tools.github.io/openocd-xpack/).
+For information on how to install and use the tools provided by this project, please refer to the
+[project web site](https://xpack-dev-tools.github.io/openocd-xpack/).

 ## License